 Pork Chops with Ginger, Pears & Cranberries

-In this quick saute, vinegar and sugar are caramelized in the skillet, forming a deep, richly flavored base for the sauce.
+In this quick saute, red wine and sugar are reduced in the skillet, forming a deep, richly flavored base for the sauce.
 Ginger adds a spicy note that plays against the mild pork and pear.
 Add your favorite Papapietro Perry Pinot Noir for a truly yummy dish.

 2 T. olive oil